informalsystems/vdd/fastsync/fastsync.md

 - *startHeight = startBlock.Height*

 #### Additional Variables
-- *trustedBlockstore*: stores for each height greater than *startBlock.Height*, the block of that height.
+- *trustedBlockstore*: stores for each height greater than or equal to *startBlock.Height*, the block of that height.
 Initially it contains only *startBlock*